-Xbox app server connectivity on Windows 10 is blocked
+Xbox Live server connectivity on Windows 10 is blocked

-If you can’t hear your friends online, or you can’t join or host an Xbox Live multiplayer game, go to Settings > Network in the Xbox app and check Server connectivity.
+If you can’t hear your friends online, or you can’t join or host an Xbox Live multiplayer game, in Windows go to Settings > Gaming > Xbox Network and check Server connectivity.

 If it says Blocked, your PC was unable to establish a Teredo IPsec connection to the Quality of Service (QoS) server.
 If you also see Teredo is unable to qualify next to NAT type, visit the Teredo troubleshooting page first to resolve that issue.
 Then check to see if Server connectivity no longer shows Blocked.